8 Habits of Couples with Steamy Sex Lives

 They have ‘no-tech’ time

 Many couples in the digital age can probably relate to a time or two (or, uh, more) when their partner wasn’t paying attention to them while they scrolled Instagram or got sucked into a group text message chain.
 “I’ve interviewed couples over the years who say they have no time for intimacy, but their tech habits show otherwise,” says Syrtash.
 “We need digital boundaries to create intimacy.”
 Your relationship doesn’t just mean spending time together but it means spending quality time together, detached from your devices.
 Tell each other you’ll put your phones away during date nights and even a few nights a week when you spend time together relaxing at home.
-These are the 8 most annoying texting habits you have, according to science.
+These are the 25 little sex mistakes you didn’t realize you were making.

 They ‘pencil in’ sex